Timinator2000/PySkillz-Contributor-Manual/markdowns/07 - testing.md

 # Step 6: Testing Your New Exercise

-Since your GitHub branch isn’t linked to the playground yet, you can only test your code locally using this simple two-step process.
+Because your GitHub branch isn’t connected to a playground like the main PySkillz branch, it can only be tested online after it’s merged into the repository.
+Until then, you can test your code locally by following this two-step process.

 * Write the solution as a learner would